osu-crypto/libOTe/README.md

 The approximate K-out-of-N OT [RR16] protocol is also implemented.
 This protocol allows for a rough bound on the value K with a very light weight cut and choose technique.
 It was introduced for a PSI protocol that builds on a Garbled Bloom Filter.

-\* Delta-OT does not use the SHA1 or AES hash function.
+\* Delta-OT does not use the RandomOracle or AES hash function.

 \** This timing was taken from the [[OOS16]](http://eprint.iacr.org/2016/933) paper and their implementation used multiple threads.
 The number was not specified.
-When using the libOTe implementation with multiple threads, a timing of 2.6 seconds was obtained with the SHA1 hash function.
+When using the libOTe implementation with multiple threads, a timing of 2.6 seconds was obtained with the RandomOracle hash function.

 It should be noted that the libOTe implementation uses the Boost ASIO library to perform more efficient asynchronous network IO.
 This involves using a background thread to help process network data.
 As such, this is not a completely fair comparison to the Apricot implementation but we don't expect it to have a large impact.
 It also appears that the Encrypto Group implementation uses asynchronous network IO.